Un flic

-Un flic ('A Cop'), also known as Dirty Money, is a 1972 crime thriller film, the last directed by Jean-Pierre Melville before his death the following year.
-It stars Alain Delon, Richard Crenna and Catherine Deneuve.
-Delon had previously portrayed criminals in Melville's Le Samouraï (1967) and Le Cercle Rouge (1970), but in Un flic, his role is reversed, and he plays the title character.
+Un flic (lit.
+'A Cop') is a 1972 crime film directed and written by Jean-Pierre Melville.
+The film is about a Parisian nightclub owner named Simon who leads four men to carry out on a bank robbery.
+One is seriously wounded and taken to a clinic.
+Fearing the police will locate him, Simon sends his mistress Cathy to kill him.
+Cathy's lover, Commissaire Édouard Coleman learns from an informer that a large quantity of drugs are being transported by the Paris-Lisbon train and intends to intercept it.

+The film was the third collaboration between Melville and actor Alain Delon.
+It was set to be shot in three months starting November 13.
+On set, Melville and Delon often argued which was not the case on their previous productions.

+The film was released in France on October 25, 1972, where it performed less well in the box office than Melville and Delon's previous collaboration with Le Cercle Rouge (1970).
+It was Melville's last film as he died the next year.

 Plot

 On a rainy winter day in Saint-Jean-de-Monts, France, Simon and his three accomplices rob a bank.
 Marc Albouis and Paul Weber come inside with Simon, while Louis Costa, the getaway driver, waits outside.
-As they are about to leave, the teller sets off the alarm and shoots Marc, who shoots and kills the teller.
+As they are about to leave, the bank teller sets off the alarm and shoots Marc, who shoots and kills the teller.
 The gang escape with only part of the loot and drive back to Paris, where they place Marc in Clinique Geoffroy Saint-Hilaire, a private clinic, under the alias "Schmidt".

 Commissaire Edouard Coleman spends his nights driving around Paris from crime scene to crime scene.
-He also meets with his informants, such as Gaby, a transgender prostitute who is currently feeding him information about an upcoming drug shipment that involves one of her clients.
+He also meets with his informants, such as Gaby, a transgender sex worker who is currently feeding him information about an upcoming drug shipment that involves one of her clients.
 Edouard goes to the nightclub Simon owns just after it closes for the night and plays the piano while Simon's girlfriend, Cathy, watches.
 Simon returns from Saint-Jean-de-Monts, and Edouard greets him before getting called away by his partner, Inspector Morand.

 As the press reports that one of the assailants was injured during the robbery, Simon, Louis and Paul set out to transfer Marc out of the clinic before the police search the facility.
 When a nurse refuses to release Marc due to his health status, Simon sends Cathy into his room disguised as a nurse, and she injects air into his IV, causing a fatal embolism.
 Edouard is assigned to investigate the true identity of "Schmidt", but he does not expect to succeed.
 He meets Cathy in a hotel room for a tryst, and later deduces that Simon has always known about their affair.